Adjunct Professorial Lecturer

 Department of History

-Trevor Owens is works on digital strategy for cultural heritage organizations.
-He served as a Digital Archivist and a Historian of Science at the Library of Congress.
-Before that, he worked as the community manager for the Zotero project at the Center for History and New Media.
+Trevor Owens works on digital strategy for cultural heritage organizations.
+He is currently the Head of Digital Content Management at the Library of Congress.
+Previously, he lead a 30 million dollar initiative at the Institute of Museum and Library Services to invest in the development of digital infrastructure for libraries.
+Before that, he served as a Digital Archivist and a Historian of Science at the Library of Congress and as the community lead for open source history projects at the Center for History and New Media.

 PhD, Research Methods in Education, George Mason University